Offline Time

 Reflecting on all that California gave me in the 6 years I called it home.

-Welcome to the first edition of Pet Hair on Everything.
+Welcome to the first edition of Offline Time.
 Wow… I am so excited about this, and so happy you’re here.
 We’re gonna talk about a lot of things in this newsletter, but first, I’m going to share a letter I wrote to California, a place I lived for 6 years, the most time I’ve ever lived in one city in my adult life.

 Six years ago next month, I arrived in LA knowing three people.
 I slept on friends couches (thanks Ben) as I adjusted to the odd, surreal, sinking feeling of moving to a new city.
 Those first few weeks, I focused on the structured, this-I-can-do tasks of finding a roommate and leasing a car.
 I met a girl named Kacie through Craigslist and lived with her for a few weeks in her beautiful slice of Silver Lake heaven, where she grew kale in her backyard garden and practiced meditation on the east-facing deck.
 In the afternoons I’d go on hot walks down the hill to the Silver Lake Reservoir, wondering if, and if so, why, people in LA thought it was beautiful, an enclosed arid body of man-made water.
 (Which, as time went on, I did find beautiful, thanks to its cross-valley breeze, the way the setting/rising sun cast a blue shadow over the valley, the houses I’d dream of one day buying.)